*Updated on April 1, 2020

 The only real disadvantage we could find with this platform was that the free package limited the time of group meetings.
 When you compare the cost of the other platforms, Zoom gives you the most features and best quality for your buck.

 When comparing the video conferencing apps for small businesses, you have to decide what features are important to you and your business.
 How often will you be making video conference calls and how many participants?
-If you want a user-friendly platform with great features at a low cost, we recommend Zoom.
+If you want a user-friendly platform with great features at a low cost, we recommend Microsoft Teams and Zoom.